Summer Pre-College Admission

 Housing & Safety

-Students will spend their 2-4 weeks living in upperclassmen apartment-style housing.
-There are six students per suite, and they each share a bathroom and common area.
-Living in this style housing gives students the opportunity to not only get to know their roommate, but also their four other suitemates as well.
+Students will spend their 2-4 weeks living in Tom & Mary Ward Hall, our recently built upperclassmen apartments on the North End of campus.
+There are four students per apartment, and they each share a bathroom, common area, and kitchen.
+Living in this style housing gives students the opportunity to get to know three other suitemates.
 The building is managed by a Resident Director (R.D.) who is a professional staff member that lives in the building permanently during the summer.
 Additionally, each floor has at least one Resident Assistant (R.A.) who is an upperclassman student who returns to Marist for the summer.
-The R.A.'s live in the building as well, and act a mentors throughout the program and accompanies the students walking to class and on the field trips.
-In addition, campus security sits at the front entrance to the residence hall daily, which is the only accessible entrance to the building.
+The R.A.'s live in the building as well, and act as mentors throughout the program and accompanies the students walking to class and on the field trips.
 The security office is also open 24/7 and maintains a visible presence on campus.

 The Hudson Valley is a beautiful place to be during the summer months.
 The warm weather and views of the river make for exceptional scenery on the walk in between classes and activities.
 The housing the students will be staying in does have a cooling system, however, we recommend that students bring a fan to place in front of the window to catch the river breeze.
 The summer housing is also connected to the newly renovated student center, which allows for easy access to the bookstore, dining hall and fun spots to hang out with your friends!
 Meal and field trip costs are included in the tuition cost for the program, however, if students wish to make additional purchases from the bookstore or on their field trips they will need to bring extra money.